Mbahmo/personal-notebook-anthony/content/korea/hangeul/how-do-i-come-learn.md

 Well,
 It was hard though at first.
-As Chinese-Indonesian born though, i have a familiarities with chinese-shape.
+As Chinese-Indonesian born though, i have a familiarities with chinese-shape character.

 # Some resources i use :
+- Duolingo
 - Pimsleur Korean
 - Talk To Me In Korean
 - Conversational Korean (https://www.youtube.com/channel/UCYh6ilkmW_wXmSgqq-xdqUQ)